kplaube/dotfiles/README.md

 Through `setup-{linux,osx}.sh` one should have (mostly) everything pre-configured in a single command.

-After running the script, make sure to re-open the terminal (now with tmux + fish) and type `<prefix> + I`.
+After running the script, make sure to re-open the terminal (now with tmux) and type `<prefix> + I`.
 It will install all missing plugins for tmux.

 The tools used are the following.